seane13/TensorFlow_project/README.md

 import hvplot.pandas
 from pathlib import Path
-import matplotlib.pyplot as plt
+import matplotlib.pyplot as plt from numpy.random import seed from tensorflow import random
 %matplotlib inline

-# Setting these options will allow for reviewing more of the DataFrames
+### Setting these options will allow for reviewing more of the DataFrames
 pd.set_option("display.max_rows", 2000)
 pd.set_option("display.max_columns", 2000)
 pd.set_option("display.width", 1000)

-from numpy.random import seed
-from tensorflow import random
+## Conclusion

+Both models have proven to be profitable.
+The manual model uses fewer trades but, has a higher ROI.
+The TensorFlow model is more active while producing more profit in less time.

+Both models require a mix of art and science to fine tune.